Jamie (East Midlands)

 Instead of penicillin injections, I was offered oral antibiotics.
 This option is available for those allergic to penicillin, like me.

-After a follow-up appointment at the clinic, I tested negative this time.
+After a follow-up appointment at the clinic, I was negative this time.
 Everything’s sorted!

 My doctor emphasized that syphilis often shows no symptoms.
 Regular testing every 3-6 months is crucial to catch it early.